priyank200/Instagram-Crawler/README.md

 json          | we store the some of the data like general details and counts file in .json file so to manage them we used json library dotenv        | we add Python-dotenv to your application to make it load the configuration from a .env file

-* Bullet list
-    * Nested bullet
-          * Sub-nested bullet etc
-* Bullet list item 2

--OR-

- Markup : - Bullet list
-              - Nested bullet
-                  - Sub-nested bullet etc
-          - Bullet list item 2

 ## Type of data scrap from and Instagram account
 If the account is public
-Markup: 1.
-General Details (Username, User-Id, Number of Followers, Number of Following, Number of posts, Bio-data).
+1. General Details (Username, User-Id, Number of Followers, Number of Following, Number of posts, Bio-data).
 2. Profile picture.
-        -Posts present in feed post by the owner of the account (All the images and videos).
+3. Posts present in feed post by the owner of the account (All the images and videos).
-        -text files of all the caption of all the corresponding post.
+4. text files of all the caption of all the corresponding post.
-        -.csv file of follower's username.
+5. .csv file of follower's username.
-        -.csv file of following's username.
+6. .csv file of following's username.
-        -List of the people like the post.
+7. List of the people like the post.
-        -List of the people comment on the post.
+8. List of the people comment on the post.
-        -List of count of likes on each post.
+9. List of count of likes on each post.
-        -List of count of comments on each post.
+10. List of count of comments on each post.
 If the account is private
-Markup: -General Details (Username, User-Id, Number of Followers, Number of Following, Number of posts, Bio-data).
+1. General Details (Username, User-Id, Number of Followers, Number of Following, Number of posts, Bio-data).
-        -Profile picture.
+2. Profile picture.

 ## how to use
-step 1: Make a github clone using comment git clone comment step 2: Create a .env file with your own username and password step 3: Put that file in same folder
+1. Make a github clone using comment git clone comment
+2. Create a .env file with your own username and password
+3. Put that file in same folder